Hugh Rose, 1st Baron Strathnairn: Indian Rebellion of 1857

 Rose arrived at Jhansi on 21 March 1858 and during the siege defeated a relieving force under Tatya Tope at the Betwa on 1 April 1858.
 Most of Rose's force was locked up in the siege and so he could only field 1,540 men against Tatya Tope's army of 20,000 troops and 28 guns.
 With the advantage of Punjabi-Afghan sepoys he was able to rout the enemy, inflicting a total loss of 1,500 men and all of their stores.
 Jhansi was stormed and the city taken on 4 April 1858.
 However the Queen, Rani Lakshmibai, who had defended the fort, made an escape to Kalpi.
-Rose went on to capture Lahore, Konch and Kalpi in May 1858.
+Rose went on to capture Lahar, Konch and Kalpi in May 1858.

 Rose then obtained sick leave and Sir Robert Napier was appointed to succeed him.
 However, before Napier could arrive the forces of the Maharaja of Gwalior joined the rebellion.
-Rose at once resumed command and moved on Gwalior capturing the city in June 1858.
+Rose at once resumed command and moved on Gwalior, capturing the city in June 1858.
 Rose was promoted to lieutenant-general for his "eminent services" on 28 February 1860 and the next month was appointed commander-in-chief of the Bombay Army.
 He was promoted to the local rank of general on 18 May 1860 and on the departure of Lord Clyde from India in November 1860 Rose succeeded him as Commander-in-Chief, India.

 Later life and legacy

 Rose was made an honorary DCL of the University of Oxford in 1865.
-He became Commander-in-Chief of British forces in Ireland with the local rank of general in July 1865, in which role he assisted the Irish government to deal with the Fenian conspiracy, and was raised to the peerage as Baron Strathnairn, of Strathnairn in the County of Nairn and of Jhansi in the India on 28 July 1866.
+He became Commander-in-Chief, Ireland with the local rank of general in July 1865, in which role he assisted the Irish government to deal with the Fenian conspiracy, and was raised to the peerage as Baron Strathnairn, of Strathnairn in the County of Nairn and of Jhansi in the India on 28 July 1866.
 He was promoted to the substantive rank of full general on 4 February 1867 and was made an honorary LL.D. of Trinity College, Dublin when he retired from the Irish Command in 1870.
 Back in England he lived in retirement at Newsells Park in Hertfordshire.
 Rose was keen on horses and had an obelisk erected there in memory of his favourite charger which he had ridden during the Indian Rebellion.

 Rose also served as colonel of the 45th Regiment of Foot (1858–66), of the 26th Middlesex Rifle Volunteer Corps, of the 92nd (Gordon Highlanders) Regiment of Foot (1866–69) and then of the Royal Horse Guards (1869–85).

 He was promoted to field marshal on 2 June 1877 and died in Paris on 16 October 1885.
 He was buried in the graveyard of the Priory Church, Christchurch in Hampshire.
 An equestrian bronze statue, by E. Onslow Ford, RA, was erected to his memory at Knightsbridge, London; it was removed and put in storage in 1931.
 In 1964 it was privately purchased and is now located at Griggs Green in Hampshire.
 There is also a memorial to him in St Paul's Cathedral.